 Several vendors provide driveway heating systems, but not all vendors and systems are equal!
 Research your options, and only deal with radiant heat experts with a proven track record and are customer-service oriented.
-Also, compare the different driveway heating products and warranties.
+Also, compare the different driveway heating products, support services, and warranties.

-Warmzone cable is a preeminent radiant heat cable.
-The snowmelt cable is one of the most durable, longest-lasting heat cables on the market, which is why it is backed by an outstanding manufacturer warranty.
+Warmzone heat cable (ClearZone) is a preeminent radiant heat cable.
+The ClearZone snow melting cable is one of the most durable, longest-lasting heat cables on the market, which is why it is backed by an outstanding manufacturer warranty.

 As the industry-leading provider of radiant heat and snowmelt solutions, Warmzone is the trusted name among homeowners and professional builders alike.
 Warmzone's expert staff will gladly field any questions you may have - without the sales pressure - and provide you with accurate, up-to-date information on radiant snow melting technology and custom driveway heating applications, as well as recommendations.
 For the highest quality products, best pricing and proven customer-oriented service, Warmzone is virtually unmatched.

 The company is dedicated to providing unbiased radiant heat information and matching customers with the best snow melting solution possible, while keeping within their budget.
 Warmzone is a consumer and contractor advocate, without bias.
 Radiant heat specialists at Warmzone will provide FREE quotes as well as point out the benefits and challenges of any project.
 The experts at Warmzone have extensive experience designing custom residential and commercial radiant heating projects.